-If you believe an authorization agreement makes sense for a study that you are involved in, and your co-investigators from the other institution(s) agree, we recommend that you first schedule a call with IRB staff to confirm that your proposed approach will work.
+If you believe a reliance agreement makes sense for a study that you are involved in, and your co-investigators from the other institution(s) agree, we recommend that you first schedule a call with IRB staff to confirm that your proposed approach will work.

-In either case, once your request form is submitted, an IRB staff member will review and ask for clarification if needed.
-If an authorization agreement is appropriate (or required by the sponsor), IRB staff will work with the other institution's IRB to negotiate and execute the agreement.
+If a reliance agreement is appropriate (or required by the sponsor), IRB staff will work with the other institution's IRB to negotiate and execute the agreement.

-Before submitting an application for an IRB project involving WCM and Ithaca researchers, please consult with the IRB office and review this document addressing inter-campus human subject research collaborations and follow the steps for contacting both IRB offices.
+Before submitting an application for an IRB project involving WCM and Ithaca researchers, please review this document addressing inter-campus human subject research collaborations and follow the steps for contacting both IRB offices.

 It depends.
 If the other institution is collecting data for your project, they would be considered "engaged" in the research under federal regulations, and IRB review will be needed for their role on the project (either by their home IRB or by the Cornell IRB).
 If the other institution is only providing data or access to data that has already been collected, IRB review will not be needed for this aspect of the study.
 Instead, a Data Use Agreement should be entered into, in consultation with OSP.